Lexi-Zhou/stats201-project-zzz/README.md

 #### Key Findings
 Our model reveals that students often focus on a female professor's personality (e.g., sweet, nice) while emphasizing a male professor's professional status (e.g., professor).

+## 🔧 Model diagnostics and revision

+### Model 2: Log-Odds Ration (LOR)
+We validated and refined our Log-Odds Ratio (LOR) model using the Monroe et al. (2008) framework.
+#### 1. Model diagnostics.
+- We used Frequency-weight plots to check if the model is misled by high-frequency or rare words.
+- Our plot confirms that rare words were successfully pulled toward the baseline (z=0).
+- For high-frequency terms, most are concentrated in the middle-frequency zone and those high ones were cross-checked via heatmaps, showing consistent gendered directions across all disciplines.

+#### 2. Sensitivity checks
+- - Prior comparison: We compared informed Dirichlet Priors using a background prior aganist flat priors.
+  - The results show high robustness, as 13 out of the top 20 words remain identical across all configurations.

+#### 3. Model revision: remove discipline specific terms
+Initial results contained discipline nouns that reflected department distribution rather than student perception.
+We revised the model through a systematic filtering process:
+- Collected all unique department names => broke into individual tokens => manual review (keep general academic terms) => applied the blacklist to the comment_scrubbed column and finalize the comment column.

+#### 4. Final model:
+- Our final model implements a NEG_prefix + Unigram approach on the cleaned dataset.

 ## 🖊️ Acknowledgement
 ### Division of Responsibilities
 For this project stage, each group member was responsible for the following components: